Danny Thomas: Radio

 Thomas first reached mass audiences on network radio in the 1940s playing shifty brother-in-law Amos in The Bickersons, which began as sketches on the music-comedy show Drene Time, starring Don Ameche and Frances Langford.
 Thomas also portrayed himself as a scatterbrained Lothario on this show.
 His other network radio work included a stint as Jerry Dingle the postman on Fanny Brice's The Baby Snooks Show.
 In the early 1950s he made several appearances on the popular NBC variety program The Big Show hosted by stage legend Tallulah Bankhead.

 Thomas also had his own radio program, The Danny Thomas Show.
 The 30-minute weekly variety show was on ABC from 1942 to 1943 and on CBS from 1947 to 1948.

 Films

 After his two late 1940s films with Margaret O'Brien, Thomas appeared with Betty Grable in the musical Call Me Mister (1951).
 He portrayed songwriter Gus Kahn opposite Doris Day in the 1951 film biography I'll See You in My Dreams.
 He then starred in The Jazz Singer opposite the popular contemporary vocalist Peggy Lee, a 1952 remake of the 1927 original.

 Music

 In 1952, Thomas recorded several Arabic folk songs with Toufic Barham for a Saint Jude Hospital Foundation fundraiser record.
 The songs later appeared on the re-issue album The Music of Arab-Americans: A Retrospective Collection.

+It was reported in the 28 October 1967 issue of Billboard that Thomas was on the International Tape Cartridge Corporation roster.
+A series of releases had begun with six cartridges of lush orchestral music that he was to select.
+According to ITCC president Larry Finley, the releases, "Danny Thomas Presents the Satin Strings" would be in both 8-track and 4-track formats would be in stores in a month's time.
+Releases on reel to reel would be available in the near future.
+On such example was "Danny Thomas Presents the Satin Strings", It's Easy to Remember on Itco Stereo Records L-98-2100.